-At Boulder Community Hospital, patient safety is our #1 concern.
+At Boulder Community Health, patient safety is our #1 concern.
 Our physicians, employees and volunteers are dedicated to delivering the highest quality of care in the safest possible environment.
 We actively participate in the Institute for Healthcare Improvement’s (IHI) 5 Million Lives Campaign, which is a national effort to reduce preventable deaths in hospitals.
 One of the campaign’s key “interventions” is the deployment of a rapid response team.
 The IHI defines the rapid response team as a group that is “trained to help when there are signs that a patient is getting much sicker.”

 - An ICU nurse